Disability Benefits for Multiple Sclerosis (MS)

 If you do not meet the requirements for MS as outline by the disability listing, you will have to prove that your condition limits your ability to perform substantial work.
 The SSA will assess your physical, mental and sensory limitations through the use of a Residual Functional Capacity (RFC) form.

 If you meet the disability listings requirements or are able to prove that your condition limits your ability to work, you should be approved for disability benefits.
-If your claim is denied, contact Phillips Disability for a free consultation and help appealing your claim.
+If your claim is denied, contact Phillips Disability for a free consultation with our accomplished disability attorneys and help appealing your claim.